juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/README.txt

 	Contains many overnight test runs

+C1 Directory:
+	Contains:

+	-Makefile:
+		The Makfile for the C1.cc file.
+Options chosen for max optimization of program perfomance.

+	-C1.cc:
+		An extension of the N1 and N2 estimating-n programs.
+The C series is our version of the coupon collector's problem, based on our approximations of n.
+C1 is the normal, single run program.

+C2 Directory:
+	Contains:

+	-Makefile:
+		The Makfile for the C2.cc file.
+Options chosen for max optimization of program perfomance.
+	-C2.cc:
+		A multiple-run tester version of the C1.cc program directly above.
+		Best used in conjunction with Linux file redirection commands for testing purposes, as no C++ file i/o has been directly implemented into the code.

+	-in.txt:
+		The intake file for C1.cc

 EstimateN.py:
 	The culmination of all our work during the six weeks from May 1, 2019 to June 10 2019.
 The function NewEstimateN is the final and most correct